-Twice a year, during the spring and fall, TV watchers may experience some degree of interference on some channels due to a phenomenon known as “sun outages.”
+Twice a year, during the fall and spring, TV watchers may experience some degree of interference on some channels due to a phenomenon known as “sun outages.”
 The following Q&A will help you understand what they are and how they could affect you.

 What is a sun outage?

 A sun outage is an interruption in TV signals caused by interference from solar radiation.
 The interference is caused when the sun is in direct line with a communication signal and the sun’s radiation overwhelms it.

 During this time, people with cable or satellite TV service may experience interference on some channels that can affect picture quality and sound.
 The picture, for instance, may pixilate slightly, or clicking sounds may be heard.
 In some cases, picture or sound may completely drop for a few minutes.